'Hard water' is water with a higher concentration of natural minerals. The minerals come from the ground and rocks near or in the water source.

 Your water is probably hard if it comes from a source near limestone or chalk rocks, or contains groundwater.

-Get your water quality report by checking your local area here.
+Get your water quality report by entering a postcode or address here.

 If you have hard water, you might notice white scale build up in your appliances and taps, or a sheen on the surface of hot drinks.
 It isn't harmful, but we understand it can be a nuisance.